Siege of Toulon (1793): Evacuation

 With all the available targets on fire or in French hands, Smith withdrew once more, accompanied by dozens of small watercraft packed with Toulonnais refugees and Neapolitan soldiers separated during the retreat.
 As he passed the second powder hulk, Montréal, she also exploded unexpectedly.
 Although his force was well within the blast radius, on this occasion none of Smith's men were struck by falling debris and his boats retired to the waiting British fleet without further incident.
 As Smith's boats had gone about their work Hood had ordered HMS Robust under Captain George Elphinstone and HMS Leviathan under Captain Benjamin Hallowell to evacuate the allied troops from the waterfront.
 They were joined by HMS Courageux under Captain William Waldegrave, which had been undergoing repairs in the Arsenal to replace a damaged rudder.
 Despite this handicap, Courageux was able to participate in the evacuation and warp out of the harbour with the replacement rudder following behind, suspended between two ship's boats.
 The fireship HMS Conflagration, also undergoing repairs, was unable to sail and was destroyed during the evacuation.
 By the morning of 19 December Elphinstone's squadron had retrieved all of the Allied soldiers from the city without losing a single man.

 In addition to the soldiery, the British squadron and their boats took on board thousands of French Royalist refugees, who had flocked to the waterfront when it became clear that the city would fall to the Republicans.
 Robust, the last to leave, carried more than 3,000 civilians from the harbour and another 4,000 were recorded on board Princess Royal out in the roads.
 In total the British fleet rescued 14,877 Toulonnais from the city; witnesses on board the retreating ships reported scenes of panic on the waterfront as stampeding civilians were crushed or drowned in their haste to escape the advancing Republican soldiers, who fired indiscriminately into the fleeing populace.

+Contemporary totals for the refugees vary because Allied records counted people at different stages of the evacuation and sometimes combined civilians with soldiers and sailors.
+At least several thousand civilians escaped, many with little more than they could carry.
+Families were separated in the darkness, and those unable to obtain places in boats faced Republican reprisals.
+The refugees were subsequently dispersed among British and Allied ports in the Mediterranean, including Gibraltar, Malta, Naples and areas held by French émigrés.